 This post may contain affiliate links.
 Please read my disclosure.

-Because we don't scrimp on taste around here.
+We don't scrimp on taste around here.
 If I'm going to eat a salad, it better be damn tasty.
-And this Blackened Shrimp Salad is just that.
-It's amazing.
+And this spicy shrimp salad is just that.

 And that mango dressing with those juicy, succulent slightly spicy, blackened shrimp.
 Plus fresh tomatoes and avocado and apple and red onion....all the good stuff guys.
-THIS is the salad you want to be eating, even if you usually scrunch your nose up at salad like me.
+THIS is the salad you want to be eating.

 Blackened seasoning tends to be less spicy than your typical Cajun seasoning, and a little less herby than Creole seasoning.
 It falls right in the middle of the two, with the perfect amount of herbs and spice.